shenwei356/kmcp/docs/usage.md

   1. Fast sequence search from large scales of genomic datasets as BIGSI and COBS do.
-  2. Fast assembly/genome similarity estimation as Mash and sourmash do, by utilizing Minimizer, Scaled MinHash, or Closed Syncmers.
+  2. Fast assembly/genome similarity estimation as Mash and sourmash do, by utilizing Minimizer, FracMinHash (Scaled MinHash), or Closed Syncmers.

 Usage:
   kmcp [command]